-Over the past 10 years of growing my blog, one key thing I've learned is how important it is to use the best blogging tools from day one and also know when you've progressed enough and are ready to move to the next tool level.
+Over the past 10 years of growing my blog, one key thing I've learned is how important it is to use the best blogging tools from day one and also to know when you've progressed enough and are ready to move to the next level of tool.

-When you use the right blogger tools on your website (whether you're a beginner blogger or full-time), it can literally save you hours of time that would otherwise be spent on a lot more manual work.
+When you use the right blogging tools on your website (whether you're a beginner or a full-time blogger), it can literally save you hours of time that would otherwise be spent on much more manual work.

-Not only will these blogging tools save you valuable time and effort, but they'll also allow you to do things that wouldn't otherwise be possible without investing in hiring your own team of marketers, copywriters, designers, and bloggers. virtual assistants or software engineers.
+Not only will these blogging tools save you valuable time and effort, but they will also allow you to do things that would not otherwise be possible without investing in hiring your own team of marketing specialists, writers, virtual assistants, or software engineers.

 50 Best Blogging Tools in 2023 for Better Marketing, SEO, Copywriting, Social Media & Research

-From keyword research to competitor analysis to writing blog titles , email marketing, outreach to your blogger, scaling your social media promotion and more, we break down all the best blogging tools you should use on your blog.
+From keyword research to competitor analysis, and everything in between... writing blog titles Email marketing, raising awareness among your bloggers, scaling your social media promotion and much more, we break down all the best blogging tools you need to use on your blog.

-Now, before we dive into the roundup, if you're totally new to blogging, I've put together the ultimate guide to starting your blog.
-In fact, getting your blog online and properly optimizing it (with the right tools) is the first step to laying the groundwork that will ultimately attract readers.
-And my guide to starting a blog will best position you to bring thousands of readers to your blog in the near future.
+Now, before we dive into the overview, if you're completely new to blogging, I've put together the ultimate guide to starting your blog.
+In fact, getting your blog online and optimizing it properly (with the right tools) is the first step in laying the foundation that will eventually attract readers.
+And my guide to starting a blog will position you perfectly to bring thousands of readers to your blog in the near future.

-If you haven't started your blog yet, go to my ultimate guide to starting a blog.
+If you haven't launched your blog yet, go to my ultimate guide to starting a blog.

 1. Ahrefs